Transport for London emergency response unit: Blue light use

-From 2012, as a result of a recommendation following the 7 July 2005 London bombings, BTP embedded officers with Transport for London's (TfL) Emergency Response Unit (ERU).
-ERU vehicles were given blue lights and police markings, and driven by a BTP officer, to enable the unit to reach emergencies quicker.
-The unit carries TfL engineers to incidents on the London Underground, such as one under accidents and terrorist incidents.
-The vehicles are driven by BTP officers, so once at the scene the officer performs regular policing duties in relation to any crime or public safety issues.
-The use of the blue lights on the unit's vehicles is subject to the same criteria as with any other police vehicle.
+British Transport Police (BTP) subsequently embedded officers with the ERU, with vehicles given blue lights and police markings.
+The vehicles were driven by BTP officers, so once at the scene the officer could perform regular policing duties in relation to crime or public safety issues.
+The use of the blue lights on the unit's vehicles was subject to the same criteria as with any other police vehicle.